dougeby/IntuneDocs/intune/custom-notifications.md

 - On Android, Google Play Services is a required dependency.

 **Creating notifications**:
-- To create a message, your account must have the ? permission.
+- To create a message, use an account that is assigned an Intune role that includes the **Update** permission for **Organization**.
+To assign permissions to a user, see [Role assignments](role-based-access-control.md#role-assignments)
 - Custom notifications are limited to 50-character titles and 500-character messages.
 - Intune doesn’t save sent messages.
 To resend a message, you must recreate that message.
 - You can only send up to 25 messages per hour.
 This restriction is at the tenant level.